Updated: Apr 21

-From the new updated workbook: The Path of Freedom: A mindfulness based emotional intelligence (MBEI) workbook for Prisoners by Kate Crisp (Vita Pires):
+From the newly updated workbook: The Path of Freedom: A Mindfulness-Based Emotional Intelligence (MBEI) workbook for Prisoners by Kate Crisp (Vita Pires):

 “Reflect on this for a few moments: do you want to make changes in your life?…”

 The hurting run-away youth who sneaks into churches before they lock the door as a way to find safety from the street's darkness?

 The lonely man so held in fear that he couldn’t open his heart long enough to see the blooming of love right before his longing eyes?

 The young woman who checks out daily, following the same old routine of bagging groceries at whole foods while dreaming of the life she knows she’s destined to have?

 Or the prisoner who doesn’t want to be transferred from his familiar medium security unit to the less-known minimum security because of his fear of change.

 Each of these people – their lives, visions, sadness, and fear – share something that we all can relate to: the will to have something different show up when our lives don’t make sense to us anymore.
 I don’t think any of them would say they don’t want something to change.

 And that is what seems to bring us to the table to change to begin to start the conversation with ourselves about how and what we can and want to change.
 Sitting in class today, listening to Fleet delivering the “Change: Inside out / Outside in,” I realized that is just it – as Fleet said, if we want something to change, we have to change something.

 “We have to first become aware of our pain and then use that as a motivator for change.” – Fleet Maull